MooersLab/pymolsnips/README.md

 ln -s ~/.vim/bundle/ultisnips/ftdetect/* ~/.vim/ftdetect/
 ```

-To test your set up, open a PyMOL script file.
+To test your setup, open a PyMOL script file.
 Enter on the command line in <em>Vim</em> <em>:set filetype?</em>.
 You should bet back <em>filetype=pml</em>.